Kenud: History

 Parmar or Panwar was an Agnivansha Kshatriya dynasty of medieval India.
 The authority of this dynasty was up to the states of Dhar, Malwa, Nimar, Ujjayini, Abu Parbat, and Amarkot near Indus.
 Nearly all of Western India was a kingdom of the Paramara dynasty.
 They continued to rule from the 8th century to the 14th century.
-The root word has different abrasions according to the area of Pramar such as Panwar, Pawar, Powar, Puwar, Punwar, and Puar.
+The root word has different abrasions according to the area of Pramar such as Panwar, Pawar, Powar, Puwar, Punwar, Bhoyar Pawar and Puar.